-Then add the chopped tomato(or if you are using diced tomato, add it along with the juice).
-Cook them in medium heat, until tomato becomes soft.
+Then add the chopped tomato(or if you use diced tomato, add it with the juice).
+Cook them in medium heat until the tomatoes become soft.

 Combining other ingredients

-Add heavy cream, dried parsley, dried basil, salt, and pepper.
+Add heavy cream, dried parsley, basil, salt, and pepper.
 And turn the heat to low-medium.

 Toss the spaghetti

-Lastly, add the cooked spaghetti and grated mild cheddar cheese to the pan.
-And toss well to ensure that every strand is coated with the spicy, jalapeno flavored sauce.
+Finally, add the cooked spaghetti and grated mild cheddar cheese to the pan.
+And toss well to ensure that every strand is coated with the spicy, jalapeno-flavored sauce.

 Transfer to the serving plates, and sprinkle generous amounts of grated parmesan cheese.
-For an extra kick, you can sprinkle some freshly chopped jalapenos on top.
+You can sprinkle some freshly chopped jalapenos for an extra kick.

 How to store?

-Preparing Leftovers.
-After enjoying your meal, allow the jalapeno spaghetti to cool to room temperature(not beyond more than two hours in the room temperature).
+Prepare the Leftovers.
+After enjoying your meal, allow the jalapeno spaghetti to cool to room temperature(not beyond more than two hours at room temperature).

 In the Refrigerator.
 Place the cooled spaghetti into an airtight container to maintain its delectable freshness.
 Properly stored, it can last 3-5 days.

 Freezing Your Spaghetti.
-For long-term storage, place your container into the freezer.
+For long-term storage, place your container in the freezer.
 This method preserves your spaghetti for up to 2 months.

 To thaw.
 Place your spicy spaghetti overnight in the fridge.
-Rr use your microwave's defrost setting, to thaw instantly .
+Or, use your microwave's defrost setting to melt instantly.

 To reheat.
 Use either the microwave or stovetop to reheat.
 In the microwave, heat for 2 minutes, stir, then continue heating in 30-second intervals until hot.
 On the stovetop, add them to a pan over medium heat.
-And stir frequently until evenly heated.
+Stir frequently until evenly heated.

 Make-Ahead Jalapeno Spaghetti.

 Cook sauce & spaghetti as per recipe.
-Cool and store separately in airtight containers in the fridge (up to 2-3 days).
+Let it cool and store separately in airtight containers in the fridge (up to 2-3 days).
 To serve, heat sauce in a pan, add spaghetti, toss till hot.
 Sprinkle with Parmesan cheese.
 Enjoy!
 This prep makes dinner parties or weeknight meals quick & easy.